vcesario/python/README.md

-# python
+# python repo
-Small useful code snippet made in python
+experiments and tools made in python